SriviharReddy/podqueue/README.md

 The service is designed to be run on a server and can be automated with cron jobs.

+## Web UI

+This project also includes a Streamlit-based web interface (`webui/`) for easier management of your podcast channels and downloads.

 ## Setup

 1.  **Prerequisites**: